Soontao/presentations/src/sap/cf/xsuaa-and-multitenacy.md

 ## SaaS Provision - Key Points

-- provide UI to other user to subscribe custom service/product
+- provide subscription UI to other users
 - define the standard subscription APIs

----

-## SaaS Provision - Others
+- SaaS Application should build the metering/dashboard and other features about subscription/multitenancy

-- SAP & Business Partners' commercial products could be available cross `Global Account`, and customers services will be limited in the same `Global Account`.
+- SAP & Business Partners' commercial products could be available cross `Global Account`, and customers services will be limited in the same `Global Account`
-- SaaS Application should build the metering/dashboard and other features about subscription/multitenancy.
+- limited in single CF region

 ---